marekStef/decentralised-storage-system/apps/activityTracker/README.md

 If the link to the documentation does not work for some reason, the whole documentation project resides at the root of this main repo.

+## Obtaining compiled binaries

+If you don't want to set up the whole project but want to start the application, look at the Release page in this Github repository where you should find compiled binaries.

 ## Setting Up And Building the Project

 ### Preqrequisites